migramirez2/Harmony-ONE/progress/yuriy-menkov.md

+2024-09-24 Tue: Redeployed contracts with new fixes, adding more tokens and ux fixes according to Aaron's review.
+Tested the [pano cli](https://github.com/polymorpher/pano) tool from Aaron.
+Synced with Li and Aaron about next goals.

+2024-09-23 Mon: Worked on fixing the "insufficient collateral for fees" error - which occurred when an order is executing by the price keeper service (due to incorrect calculation of _sizeDelta in USD).
+Continue testing long positions (2x - 50x) feature with stable coins pairs.

+---

 2024-09-20 Fri: Worked on the ability to use stable coins in gmx long positions (we still get errors when executing positions with stable coins - since this is not provided for in contracts)